JibachhhMahto764/open-source-practice/README.md

 **2. Clone this project on your computer:**

 - Go to your profile.
-You will find forked repo named **_hacktoberfest-practice_**. go to the repo by clicking on it.
+You will find a forked repo named **_hacktoberfest-practice_**. go to the repo by clicking on it.
 - Click on the green Code button, then either the HTTPS or SSH option, and, click the icon to copy the URL.
 Now you have a copy of the project.
 Thus, you can play around with it locally on your computer.

 - Run the following commands into a terminal window (Command Prompt, Powershell, Terminal, Bash, ZSH).
 Do this to download the forked copy of this repository to your computer. ![git-clone](https://github.com/AmanxUpadhyay/hacktoberfest-practice/assets/76415079/4d600e25-83b1-4e8f-9325-f1adc4f8ce3d)